-To eliminate risks to your family or employees, it is crucial to seek professional help as soon as possible.
-Unlimited Environmental Solutions (UES) is a trusted asbestos advisor delivering top quality hazardous materials management, property decontamination and asbestos remediation services to an increasing number of corporate and private clients all over New Zealand.
-Our certified experts will help you identify, manage and remove any potential risks to ensure your living and working safety.
+To eliminate risks to your family or employees, it is crucial to seek help from asbestos removal specialists as soon as you discover the presence of asbestos in a building.
+Unlimited Environmental Solutions (UES) is a trusted asbestos advisor delivering top quality hazardous materials management, property decontamination and asbestos remediation services to an increasing number of corporate and private clients in places like Palmerston North, Kapiti and Napier, close to our Wellington headquarters, and across New Zealand.
+Our certified experts will help you identify, manage and remove any potential risks to ensure you are living and working safety.

 UES Asbestos Remediation Services

-UES offer a comprehensive package of asbestos remediation services to help you safeguard your living or working environment, and comply with legal legislation.
+UES offers complete asbestos solutions to help you safeguard your living or working environment, and comply with legislation.
 Whether you require just a basic consultation, help on any stage of project planning and implementation, or a full project support, we are ready to help.
 We deliver:

 Who is at risk?